 Real estate agents spend lots of time and money on lead generation and may or may not create the leads they want.
 If they cannot create the leads, they’ve wasted time… and time is money.

-Now, whether they can create leads with traditional or e-marketing methods,both are very costly.
+Now, whether they can create leads with traditional or e-marketing methods, both are very costly.

-The truth is some of these agents CAN create descent leads, but they THINK the leads are junk!
+The truth is some of these agents can create descent leads, but they THINK the leads are junk!
 And it’s obvious why!
 A barrage of agents is coming out of their bunkers in an all-out free-for-all to make that lead buy now.

-Are leads seemed like junk?
+Do leads seemed like junk?

 Now, some are junk, but we are talking about legitimate leads that are self-generated.
 They could be BANGING leads but the agent somehow thinks they are… well… junk!